-This is dependant upon whose information we are collecting.
+This is dependent upon whose information we are collecting.
 If it is reasonable and practical to do so, we collect personal information directly from you.

-We may also collect personal information from third parties or independent sources, however, we will only do so where it is not reasonable and practical to collect the information from you directly.
+We may also collect personal information from third parties or independent sources (including from publicly available sources such as LinkedIn, Twitter, email etc.), however, we will only do so where it is not reasonable and practical to collect the information from you directly.